 - Do not move the jewelry.
 There is no need to move or rotate your jewelry, this can cause irritation and may damage healing tissue.
 The jewelry we pierce with is the finest on the market, it is very bio-compatable and will not stick to your body.
 Our steel is ASTM F-138 implant certified, Titanium is ASTM F-136 implant certified.
-Our gold is solid or 14k or 18k.
+Our gold is solid 14k or solid 18k.
+Our white gold is nickel free.
 We don’t pierce with anything plated.

 - Do not wear constrictive clothing.
 Tight clothing can move the jewelry away from where it usually rests, causing irritation and discomfort.
 Avoid sleeping on your stomach with navel or nipple piercings.

 - Keep other people’s body fluids off your new piercing.
-This is important because bacteria off your body differs from other peoples, which can lead to infection.
+This is important because bacteria from your body differs from other peoples, which can lead to infection.

 - Keep your piercing out of large bodies of water; including lakes, rivers, oceans, swimming pools, hot tubs, even your own bathtub for the first three months.
 “Tegaderm” and “Clean Seals” are waterproof bandages that will protect your fresh navel or nipple piercing from exposure to unclean water.